Montreal Gazette- - --- - --- - --

 One of the world’s premiere zheng artists, Mei Han is a groundbreaking virtuoso propelling the Chinese zheng into radical new dimensions of musical expression.
 Presenting music deeply rooted in over two thousand years of Chinese culture, Han is transforming this stately instrument into a powerful tool for the contemporary international concert stage.
 She is a consummate performer, appearing with leading artists around the world in a multitude of musical genres from symphonic, chamber and New Music; to traditional and World music; and from Creative Improvisation to electronic.

-Han contributed the zheng entry for the New Grove Dictionary of Music and Musicians, and entries for the zheng and other Chinese instruments for the Grove Dictionary of Musical Instruments, the premiere music reference books.
-She also has published articles in music journals and book chapters in both English and Chinese.
-She continues to lecture on Chinese music in numerous universities and music institutes around the world.
+As an internationally recognized scholar, Han contributed the zheng entry for the New Grove Dictionary of Music and Musicians, and entries for the zheng and other Chinese instruments for the New Grove Dictionary of Musical Instruments, the premiere music reference books.
+She also has published articles in music journals in both English and Chinese.
+She continues to lecture on Chinese music in numerous prominent universities and music institutes around the world.
+Han is the subject of documentary films, radio specials, and book chapters.
+She is the founding director of the Center for Chinese Music and Culture at the Middle Tenness State University just outside of Nashville, where she continues to present festivals, concerts, exhibitions, public lectures, workshops, and conferences.

-A dynamic performer and innovator, Han has been exploring new directions for solo zheng and unique combinations of zheng with other instruments in a contemporary experimental aesthetic.
-Works written for and premiered by Han include a zheng concerto (by John Sharpley, premiered with China Philharmonic Orchestra), a composition for zheng and string quartet (by John Oliver, premiered with Borealis String Quartet) and a work for zheng and harpsichord (by Janet Danielson, premiered with Cynthia Hebert).
-A commanding virtuoso, Han regularly performs challenging new works by contemporary international composers including compositions by Minoru Miki, Yuji Takahashi, and Barry Truax amongst others.
+A dynamic performer and innovator, Han has been exploring new directions for solo zheng and zheng in unique combinations with other instruments in a contemporary experimental aesthetic.
+Works written for, and premiered by, Han include a zheng concerto (by John Sharpley, premiered with China Philharmonic Orchestra), a composition for zheng and string quartet (by John Oliver, premiered with Borealis String Quartet) and a work for zheng and harpsichord (by Janet Danielson, premiered with Cynthia Hebert).
+In addition, she has performed works by leading new music composers from John Cage to Minoru Miki.
+Han is an active improvisor performing with a host of prominent free jazz, new music and world artists.

 Personal History in Brief